UH Arts + Culture in partnership with St Albans Museum + Gallery were thrilled to present this stunning installation by Spanish artist Rosana Antolí.

 "In the last few years, water has become a central feature in my work and so for this space I wanted to create the sense of a tide – introducing an ocean in continuous movement.
 For this new version of Chaos Dancing Cosmos, painted metal components are added to suggest the sound of water and the relationship between humans and this element.
 Inspired by the natural forms of conch shells, bones, ear canals and wave molecules, they also reference the empty spaces in my hands when trying to hold onto something they cannot grasp.

 I invite you to imagine that these expanded lines are words; the words are movements; and all of them are being heard.
 All these movements and words are translated into lines that take over the space in a chaotic ‘entanglement’.
 In fact, the word ‘entanglement’ is key to understanding this installation because it captures interdependence, inseparability and connectedness between species.”

 The installation, as displayed in our gallery

 Rosana Antolí (born 1981) is a Spanish-born, London-based artist.
 She graduated with an MA in Performance (Department of Sculpture) from the Royal College of Art, London, in 2015.
-She has received numerous grants and awards, such as Royal British Society of Sculptors Award (2015) and Gasworks’ International Fellowships (2015).
-Her works have recently been exhibited at Tate Modern, London, Centre Pompidou, France, Artium Vitoria Museum, Spain, The Ryder Projects Gallery, London, and Joan Miró Foundation Museum, Spain.
+She has received numerous grants and awards, such as the Royal British Society of Sculptors Award (2015) and Gasworks’ International Fellowships (2015).
+Antolí has exhibited widely in the UK and internationally, including at the Lehmann + Silva Gallery, Portugal, Tate Modern, London, Centre Pompidou Malaga, Spain, and Joan Miró Foundation, Spain.

-Rosana Antolí is represented by The Ryder Gallery, London.
+Rosana Antolí is represented by The RYDER Projects, Madrid.